Treatment DetailFebruary 27, 2017

 It’s normal to be a bit frightened or worried on the day of your first BOTOX treatment but, if you’ve followed the steps outlined above, there’s really no reason to be.
 After all, it’s not cosmetic surgery – it’s a routine non-invasive injection treatment.

 The BOTOX Cosmetic is administered using a super-fine needle to avoid any pain, bruising or swelling.
-The BOTOX is then injected directly into neuromuscular tissue and it takes 24-72 hours for it to take full effect.
+The BOTOX is injected directly into neuromuscular tissue and it takes 24-72 hours for it to take full effect.
 In some very rare cases, it may take as long as five days for the full effect to be observed — it all depends on how your body reacts to the treatment, and whether there is any swelling that could be hiding your results.
 That’s why we usually ask our patients to assess their results at about the one to two week mark.
 A followup appointment can be booked with your injector to review your results.

 How long does the procedure take?

 Since there is no downtime – you can do it during your lunch break – and no one would know you have had it done!
 It is injected with a very tiny needle and only feels like a little pinch.
 It’s so popular and easy to do that it’s become a regular part of our patients’ skin care regimen!

 Will everyone be able to tell?

 After a proper BOTOX treatment, your friends and colleagues should not be able to immediately tell that you’ve had BOTOX, but they should notice something more refreshed, relaxed and attractive about you.